When I first started this blog, I was writing for straight women.

 We don’t want to stereotype people, or cause any more segregation or marginalization than there is already in society, so our aim isn’t to point the finger or exclude anyone.

 Whether you are in a heterosexual relationship or a same-sex relationship, it’s really your choice and we can’t tell you what’s right or what’s wrong.
 We just want to clear up that sexual orientation is independent of masculine or feminine.

-This means that if you’re a man, and you’re feminine, you’re not necessarily gay and vise-versa; if you’re a gay man, it doesn’t mean you are necessarily very feminine.
-(Click here to take the quiz on “How Naturally Feminine Am I Actually?”)
+This means that if you’re a man and you’re feminine, you’re not necessarily gay and vice-versa; if you’re a gay man, it doesn’t mean you are necessarily very feminine.

 The same goes with women; you don’t have to be all masculine and macho to be a lesbian.
 In fact, we have seen first-hand a few extremely feminine lesbians (who don’t know each other).

 It is in our belief that in any intimate relationship, there are masculine and feminine roles.